 Science and technology is an increasingly important area for African parliaments, which have to deal with complex issues ranging from controlling infectious diseases to the development of national science policies.
 With funding from the Gatsby Charitable Foundation, POST ran a programme to help African parliaments strengthen their capacity in this crucial area.
 The programme started in 2008 and ran until 2012.
-It is now being evaluated and results will be published in late summer 2013.
+It is now being evaluated and results will be published in 2015.

 Activities were centred on the Parliament of Uganda and included:

 - Conducting detailed research to understand what challenges the Parliament of Uganda faces when dealing with science and technology.
 This research has resulted in the publication of a joint report by POST, the Parliament and Uganda, and the Ugandan National Academy of Sciences, with editorial support from INASP , on “The Use of Scientific and Technological Evidence in the Parliament of Uganda”.
 A press release can be found here, the report’s executive summary here and the full report here.